wixplosives/windmill/README.md

 The first three are the same as the CLI parameters above, but the last two are new.

-`simulationFilePattern` is an array of file patterns to match against, in case you've decided to follow a pattern other than the default.
+`simulationFilePattern` is an array of file patterns to match against in case you've decided to follow a pattern other than the default.

 `hooks` let you specify functions that will be called before calling `require` on your simulations. **You will probably need to configure this for your project**.

-In the simplest cast, if you're using Typescript, your hook property will look something like this:
+In the simplest case (Typescript + React) your hooks will look something like this:

 ```js
 hooks: [() => require('@ts-tools/node/r')];